helium/HIP/0067-open-service-subdao.md

     There need to update the service list, and be able to choose any services to install anytime, also be able to quit the services anytime.

+# SubDao Governance

+Helium node owners and projects which wish to run their services on Helium Network are going to run this SubDao together.
+A committee is imperative to form to design an economic model and set specifications and approve projects which are qualified to use Helium Network.
+Also, an evaluation system is a pretty meaningful job to give enough references for the Helium node owners to choose the best services for their interests to run.
+The project side should purchase Data Credits to pay for the service expense, purchasing and burning HNT to help run the entire Helium Ecosystem.

 # Launch

 [Meson Network](https://meson.network) would like to be one of the start projects to launch the service list.